Arrive on time

 - Legal papers – If you are not a parent with legal custody, bring legal papers that allow you to admit your child to the hospital or authorize your consent to your child's surgery.Without these legal papers, your child's surgery or hospital stay may be cancelled.

 - List of medicines – Bring a list of the prescription and non-prescription medicines and vitamin supplements your child is taking, including the name, dosage and concentration.
 If you do not have a list, feel free to bring the actual bottles of medicines or vitamins.
-In most cases, you will not be able to use these prescription or non-prescription medicines, or herbal or vitamin supplements that you bring from home.
+It’s important you do not give your child medicines from home while at Children’s.
+Learn more.